Alex-A-B/Pokemon-gotta-match-em-all/README.md

 ## How to play

-Click a card to see the Pokemon beneath, then click another.
+- Click a card to see the Pokemon beneath, then click another.

-If you get a match they will stay face up, if not they will flip back and you'll need to remember what was hiding beneath it again.
+- If you get a match they will stay face up, if not they will flip back and you'll need to remember what was hiding beneath it again.

-Repeat until all the Pokemon are matched!
+- Repeat until all the Pokemon are matched!

-Try for a place on the High Score Table!
+- Try for a place on the High Score Table! (or ust delete the scores so you can be the very best!)

 ## Features